Aitai/ProjectWebapplicaties2/README.md

 ### Running the project
 The project can now be used with the following command `php artisan serve` which will give you the API URL to be used in the front-end.

-## Front-end
+## Installing and running the front-end
-To run the front-end read the *Front-end/README.md* file for instructions.
+To run the front-end read the [front-end instructions](Frontend/README.md).

 ### Adding station measurements
 Weather data / measurements will not be generated with the `php artisan db:seed` command and should be generated with the WeatherGen application.